 Planning your San Gimignano day trip is straightforward, with good transportation options to suit different travel styles.
 Here’s how to get to San Gimignano from Siena.

-By Car: Driving gives you maximum flexibility, though you’ll park outside the medieval walls since the historic center is closed to non-resident vehicles.
+By Car: Driving gives you the most flexibility, though you’ll park outside the medieval walls since the historic center is closed to non-resident vehicles.

 The best option is P1 Giubileo parking, which costs €1.50 per hour with a daily maximum of €6 and is both the largest and cheapest lot.
 Other options include P2 Montemaggio (€2/hour, max €20/day) and P3/P4 Bagnaia (€2/hour, max €15/day).